 - 2-unit Advanced Notetaking and Organization courses with specific subject area emphases (expository writing, history, mathematics, science, statistics and general study skills)

-- 2-unit College Reading courses
+- 2-unit College Reading and graduate school planning courses

 - Workshops addressing student success strategies, student resources and personal growth

 - Study Marathons to help students prepare for final exams